 When I arrived on Flores island, I quickly realized this place is more authentic, rawer than Bali, Lombok, etc… There are almost no tourists there, and in the eyes of the locals, it seems like I’m an alien!
 They keep staring at me (although they also have dark complexion!).
 Oh and everything is a lot cheaper here.
+In fact, Indonesia is a cheap travel destination!
 But enough talking, I need to go to Moni, the small village from which you can go to Kelimutu national park.

 I left Ende to go to Moni by van, a 90-minutes ride.
 I quickly understood why the locals nickname this road the spaghetti road, or sometimes the snake road.
 The road goes up, and down, up again, and down one more time.
 And there are many tight bends… Be prepared, a local threw up during the ride and the driver told me it’s common here!
 Moreover, several locals spotted me in the van and from their cars, they were asking the driver to stop, just to ask if I need a private car to go to Moni, “just for 100k rupees (6 euros)“.
 “No, thanks guys.
 I’m already in the van and I paid to get a seat, I’m not gonna leave it now just to make you happy…“